 Such admonitions and advice, I fully realize, can be very irksome to young people with the excessive freedom they enjoy these days.
 Nevertheless, they are based on both the Bahá’í Writings and long experience and observation on my part.
 Ignoring these things has often caused much damage to the teaching work and the reputation of the Faith, and personal tragedy to dear and devoted but unwise and inexperienced believers.

-Prevalent in Latin America, but not exclusively confined to that part of the world, is the common custom to leave one’s wife or husband (often divorce is non-existent by law)
+Prevalent in Latin America, but not exclusively confined to that part of the world, is the common custom to leave ones wife or husband (often divorce is non-existent by law)

 and take up living, on a more or less permanent basis, with another partner; this can go on for years and a whole new family be born.
 In many cases, even though any obstacle to getting married has been removed or does not exist, still the parties concerned do not want to get married at all but just to continue as they are.
 In some cases this is due to a mental attitude and habit that sees no reason to change, but in others it is based on the laws of the country by which the woman has almost no rights and could, if she married the man, lose all her rights over her own money and her children.
 When people in such a situation desire to become Bahá’ís it is not the business of the pioneer or teacher to tell them what to do about their personal life or to lay down conditions for their acceptance as Bahá’ís.
 What people did before they became Bahá’ís is one thing and what they do after they become Bahá’ís is another.
 If any action at all is indicated in these cases of common law marriages it concerns National Assemblies, who either have or will secure advice from the Universal House of Justice as to how they should proceed.